For Parents and Families

-At the office of disability support services at Notre Dame, we understand that parents of students with disabilities may have more concerns than parents of typical college students.
+At the office of disability support services at Notre Dame, we understand that parents and families of students with disabilities may have more concerns than parents or families of typical college students.

 Director of Disability Support Services

 4701 North Charles Street

 We hope the information on our website helps provide the information you need to better understand post-secondary disability services so you can continue to support your daughter at this level.